BenjaminDobler/ngtron/README.md

 ## Installation

-NGTron supports the ng-add schematic to setupn an angular workspace.
+NGTron supports the ng-add schematic to setup an angular workspace.
 Running the schematic will install the @richapps/ngtron packages and setup further dependencies like electron-builder.

 ```bash
 ng add @richapps/ngtron